tfeldmann/Biorobotic-Arm/readme.md

     >> ELBOW 300

 #### Wrist
-Controls the robot's wrist. ```ANGLE``` can be any integer value between 0 and 170.
+Controls the robot's wrist. ```ANGLE``` can be any integer value between -80 and 90.
 Send only the command name to see a overview:

     >> WRIST
     # WRIST [ANGLE]

 Example usage:

-    >> WRIST 60   <-- sets wrist to 60 degrees
+    >> WRIST 60   <-- sets wrist to 60 degrees up
-    >> WRIST -45  <-- sets wrist to 45 degrees in the other direction
+    >> WRIST 0    <-- sets wrist in line with the underarm
+    >> WRIST -50  <-- sets wrist 50 degrees down

 #### Grip
 Control the robot's grip with the grip command.
 You can send the command name to see a overview: